 A: This ride has an estimated 7,500 feet of climbing on Forest Service roads in the Gifford Pinchot National Forest

 Q: What if I cannot make it the entire distance?

-A: There are a few short cuts but this is a challenging rides and the elements can be a factor as summer is winding down.
+A: This is an out and back ride if you can not make it to the top you can turn around and head back at anytime.
 We will have very limited sag service so plan on carrying the supplies you would need for a long training ride.

 Q: Are the roads closed to vehicle traffic?